EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The referenced processing instructions in {{SP-800-56A}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.
 The ECDH shared secret, keys (K_2, K_3), and IVs (IV_2, IV_3) MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.
 Depending on the selected curve, the parties should perform various validations of each other's public keys, see e.g. Section 5 of {{SP-800-56A}}.

-Party U and V are responsible for verifying the integrity of certificates.
+The Initiator and the Responder are responsible for verifying the integrity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
 The private authentication keys and the PSK (even though it is used as salt) MUST be kept secret.

-Party U and V are allowed to select the connection identifiers C_U and C_V, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g. OSCORE {{RFC8613}}).
+The Initiator and the Responder are allowed to select the connection identifiers C_I and C_R, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g. OSCORE {{RFC8613}}).
 The choice of connection identifier is not security critical in EDHOC but intended to simplify the retrieval of the right security context in combination with using short identifiers.
 If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieve the wrong security context (which also terminates the protocol as the message cannot be verified).

 Party V MUST finish the verification step of message_3 before passing AD_3 to the application.